Oct 07 2023

 Parrable ID

 Parrable ID is a Full Device Identifier capable of identifying a device across different browsers and webviews on a single device, even with third-party cookie restrictions.
 It is known for its consumer privacy and consent-forward approach, encrypting every ID to prevent misuse and addressing the issue of uncontrollable tracking associated with cookies.
-The Parrable ID system manages a specific cookie that contains the user's ID and opt-out states, which is also utilized by standalone Parrable integrations outside of Prebid.
+The Parrable ID system manages a specific cookie that contains the user's ID and opt-out states, which is also utilised by standalone Parrable integrations outside of Prebid.

 In order to understand the global adoption of IDs on a weekly basis, you can use Sincera.
 Sincera is an engine that crawls thousands of the top websites running Prebid to provide you with helpful data on the adoption rate of different solutions globally.
 Below is a snapshot of the most adopted IDs on the sell-side today.